kluchey/OMG/pages/MTH1W___4___4 Investigating Changing Dimensions.md

 	  logseq.order-list-type:: number
 	- If all dimensions are doubled, what are the new Volume and Surface Area? logseq.order-list-type:: number
 	- Algebra is a very powerful language.
-If we alter our original logseq.order-list-type:: number
+If we alter our original formula or $V$ to have $2L$ instead of $L$, logseq.order-list-type:: number